capstanlqc/omegat-guides/docs/tec-cb-ome-ver-cg.md

   * **double click** on the first incorrectly inserted tag in the target segment to select it and press **Backspace** on your keyboard to delete it
   * repeat the operation until you deleted all incorrectly inserted tags
-  * place your mouse where the first tag should be correctly inserted and press **Ctrl+T** on your keyboard to insert the first tag
+  * place your mouse where the first tag should be correctly inserted and press ++ctrl+t++ on your keyboard to insert the first tag
   * insert all other missing tags.

 [<img src="https://pisawiki.capstan.be/lib/exe/fetch.php?media=ug:11a_tag_order_ada.jpg" class="media" alt="" />](https://pisawiki.capstan.be/lib/exe/fetch.php?media=ug:11a_tag_order_ada.jpg)